The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Qualitative Analysis Findings

 After this, we grouped the data along the two groups (AI vs. non-AI) and our five~(5)~analytic perception dimensions that we motivated in Section~\ref{sec:user_perceptions} and also used for quantitative analysis~(\textit{confidence, friendliness, intelligence, second chance,} and \textit{understandability}), allowing us to compare our findings across dimensions and groups.
 Finally, based on the grounded theory heuristic of ``constant comparison'' \cite{Glaser1967, Strauss1990}, the authors frequently compared and contrasted axial codes across perception dimensions to tease out the similarities and differences between the different reasonings used by the AI and non-AI groups to make sense of the explanations provided by the three robots.

-Below, we report on the three most salient themes (selective codes) from our analysis.
-In particular, we showcase \textbf{(1)}~how irrespective of their AI background both groups exhibited unwarranted faith in numbers for different reasons, \textbf{(2)}~how each group saw explanatory value in explanations that were not designed with justificatory qualities, and \textbf{(3)}~how even when the groups aligned in their appreciation for humanlike-ness, they had different ideas about what counts as humanlike explanations.
+Below, we report on the most salient themes (selective codes) from our analysis.
+In particular, we showcase \textbf{(1)}~how irrespective of their AI background both groups exhibited unwarranted faith in numbers for different reasons and \textbf{(2)}~how each group saw explanatory value in explanations that were not designed with justificatory qualities.
 For each theme, we highlight distinct categories of reasoning (axial codes) used by the groups to justify their choice of robots across the different perception dimensions.